 The average hourly rate in the US, according to the 2017 International Nanny Association survey, is $19.14.
 In a 45-hour week, that’s $861.30.
 In the UK, the average take-home salary for a live-in nanny ranges from £302 to £351 per week, depending on where you live.

 In the UAE, the average salary is $490 per month but a live-in nanny with a driver’s license or a qualification (teaching or midwifery) can expect to earn around $952.
 A live-out nanny earns $1225.

 In Singapore, nanny cost ranges from $759 for a live-in to $1500 for a live-out nanny.
 You may find unmarried, and older Chinese aunties called Amahs willing to be live-ins for around $700 a month.

-In Kenya, the ministry of labor stipulates that a nanny’s average salary should be $100 a month, which is a bit on the higher side for most low income earning families who instead seek other cheaper options such as daycare.
+In Kenya, the ministry of labor stipulates that a nanny’s average salary should be $100 a month, which is a bit on the higher side for most low income earning families who instead seek other cheaper options such as daycare, as they pay only for the days they actually need care.
 An expat hiring a Kenyan live-in nanny can pay around the same range, but should consider hiring through reputable nanny agencies (slightly higher pay) for thorough background checks.
 If it’s a referral from other expats, a follow-up is equally important.